10 Ways to Reuse Board Games

 2) For your fella, repurposed game pieces also make adorable cuff links!
 Metal ones are especially nice, like Monopoly tokens or a miniature chess set.

 3) Scrabble (one of the best games ever, obviously) offers a wide assortment of tiles which are perfect for custom monogramming, as in place settings or jewelry.
 You can also use them to write short messages, love notes, or other awesome word art.

 4) Make an entire set of custom wine charms using the pieces from your favorite game.
 All you need is some wire to attach the charms to the wine stems.
 Each one must be different, so choose a game with individualized pieces: Clue (players or weapons), Sorry, etc.

-5) Finally, you can string any piece up for an easy, adorable, and personalized necklace that’s an awesome conversation starter.
+5) Finally, you can string any game piece up for an easy, adorable, and personalized necklace that will make an awesome ice breaker and conversation starter.

 7) Game boards make excellent coasters, by simply cutting your favorite board into circles or squares to create a matching set.
 Use black electric tape or brightly colored contrasting Washi tape to “trim” up the edges.

-8) You can use the boards as hard covers for a homemade journal or sketch pad.
-Just cut the board to fit and bind as you would any other book (the Internet has many tutorials depending on the style you prefer).
-I love the idea of customizing a journal with a favorite game – I would use Risk!
+8) Use a board or two as hard covers for a homemade journal or sketch pad.
+Just cut to fit and bind as you would any other book (the Internet has many tutorials depending on the style you prefer).
+I love the idea of customizing a journal with a favorite game – I'd choose Risk!

-9) You can easily turn an old board into an adorable little storage box, like a Monopoly jewelry box.
+9) You can easily turn an old game board into an adorable little "treasure" storage container, like a Monopoly jewelry box.
 So cute!

 10) Use flimsy paper pieces (like money or score sheets) to decoupage an object, or even to wallpaper an accent area of your home.
-Or, make a Monopoly money lamp shade, wired by your local electrician!
+Or make a Monopoly money lamp shade, wired by your local electrician!